Alfresco/docs-alfresco/digital-workspace/latest/develop/deploy.md

 ---
-title: Deploy Digital Workspace
+title: Deploy front-end applications
 ---

 Use the example to launch a front-end application that sits on top of the Alfresco backend services.
 The example uses the Alfresco Content Services - Community Edition version of the front-end application.
 You can repeat the same exercise with the Alfresco Content Services - Enterprise Edition.

 ## Deploy Alfresco Content App {#deploy-aca}

-To develop a front-end application using the Alfresco Community Edition (the open source version), use the Content App (ACA) as a starting point.
+To develop a front-end application using the Alfresco Community Edition (the open source version), use the Content App as a starting point.

 ### Prerequisites {#prereqs-aca}